-The governing body meets bi-monthly in public.
-Everyone is welcome to attend and observe the meeting.
-Each time the governing body meet we publish the agenda and papers for the meetings.
-You can read governing body papers and agendas here.
+Each time the governing body meets we publish the agenda and papers for the meetings.

-Our governing body have an ongoing role to review our governance, making sure that we continue to reflect the principles of good governance.
+Our governing body has an ongoing role to review our governance, making sure that we continue to reflect the principles that we work towards.

 Peter is an obstetrician and gynaecologist who held a consultant post at Airedale General Hospital, from 1991 to 2009.
 During that time, he developed a number of new and innovative clinical services and led the gynaecological cancer team.
 From 1992 to 1996, he was Chair of the District Audit Committee and the Theatre Management Group, from 2005 to 2008.
 He played an active role in the development of maternity IT services and the gynaecology out-patient facilities.

 Since leaving Airedale Hospital, Peter has continued to live in the area and works as a medicolegal expert witness in the UK and Ireland.
 He remains active in clinical practice by regularly working as a consultant locum.
 He is an active medical teacher both for the UK Advanced Life Support Group and for the Liverpool School of Tropical Medicine in Africa.

 His main passions outside work are golf and the success of Burnley Football Club.